 - Learn about what life in Canberra was like in years gone by.
 Enderby Street, Hurley Street and Du Faur Streets have many homes in close to original 1960s and 1970s condition, offering a window into Canberra’s past.
 For some early 1980’s architecture, check out Shackleton Park’s Garry Willemsen-designed townhouses.

-There are two primary schools in Mawson: Mawson Primary School (public school) and Canberra Christian School (Catholic school from preschool to Year 6).
-The closest high schools are Melrose High School (public school for students in Years 7 to 10) and Marist College Canberra (Catholic boys school for students in Years 4 to 12), both over the road in Pearce.
+The closest high schools are Melrose High School (public school for students in Years 7 to 10) and Marist College Canberra (Catholic boys school for students in Years 4 to 12), both just over the road in Pearce.
+Sacred Heart Primary School is also located in Pearce.

 - Median age: 38 years